SEO My Website Guru SEO Blog

 A group of business professionals collaborating around a conference table with digital screens showing data and maps related to local search trends.

 Reviews shape local visibility and trust in 2026.
 Search platforms weigh review volume, freshness, and sentiment, then reflect those signals in maps, listings, and AI summaries.
+Businesses that manage reviews with care build local authority and steady engagement.

 Review Volume and Freshness

-Search systems favor businesses with steady review volume and recent activity.
-A slow, regular flow signals real customers and ongoing service quality.
+Search systems favor businesses with steady review volume, consistent review velocity, and recent activity.
+A slow but consistent flow signals real customers and ongoing service quality.
+Old reviews still matter, but fresh ones carry more weight for rankings and clicks.

 What matters most